AGPL-3.0-or-later · forever.

 ✔ hash_notes exec · shasum 67ms ↷ count_notes cache hit (resume) resumed · 1 skipped (cache hit) · 3 ran live

 The same journal is the flight recorder you can replay and the substrate the time-travel debugger steps through.
 One artifact, three jobs: evidence, replay, resume.
-Chats evaporate; files compound — and it turns out the crash recovery compounds too.
+Chats evaporate; files compound.
+It turns out the crash recovery compounds too.